offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 # Volatile Methods

-For methods of a class, a `volatile` after the declaration indicates that all fields should be treated as `volatile` (access won't be optimized away or re-ordered).
+For methods of a class, a `volatile` after the parameter list indicates that all fields should be treated as `volatile` (access won't be optimized away or re-ordered).
 This is a deep check rather than a shallow check, meaning that the entire call graph requires `volatile`.

 ```c++
 struct Inner {